mattdwen/dwen.co.nz/source/about/index.md

 ![](/images/about/highlands.jpg)

 My photography tends to be spur of the moment, shoot what you see.
 I like to document what goes on behind the scenes, which usually results in the back of peoples heads.
-Usually I'll take a single prime lense to an event, to force myself to work to find the light and the shot.
-My favourite lense is a Canon FD 50mm f/1.4, now over 30 years old, but produces some amazing colour.
+Normally I'll take a single prime lense to an event, to force myself to work to find the light and the shot.
+My favourite lens is a Canon FD 50mm f/1.4, now over 30 years old, but produces some amazing colour.

 ![](/images/about/queenstown.jpg)